tyger07/BF4-Server-Stats/readme.txt

 ## Changelog:

+11-22-2014:
+- Made alignment changes to banner image and fixed graph going off the chart in some cases in banner image
+- Added optional "&cc=.." query URL query string item to change the country flag displayed in the banner image

 11-21-2014:
 - Added Final Stand maps and ranks
 - Added GameTracker style server banner signature images to the Server Info page Banners tab